credentials/credentials_idemix/README.md

  * credentials/credentials_api, The abstract IRMA credentials API
  * credentials/idemix_terminal, The IRMA idemix card terminal library

+Gradle will take care of the transitive dependencies.
+However, you must make sure that you [build and install the idemix_library](https://github.com/credentials/idemix_library/) yourself.

 For running the tests:

  * JUnit,  (>= 4.8), the Java unit-testing library